An automotive oscilloscope with differential inputs avoids damaging car electronics as result of a wrong connection during measuring.

 When besides the automotive oscilloscope also e.g. a fault code scanner is connected to the computer, differential inputs on the automotive oscilloscope are even more important.

 The fault code scanner is connected to the ground of the car battery and also to the ground of the computer.
 With a standard automotive oscilloscope, the input channels are connected to the ground of the battery.
 When the fault code scanner is connected to the car, and the ground of an input channel of the automotive oscilloscope is accidentally connected to the plus of the car battery, both the computer and the fault code scanner will be damaged by the very large short circuit that will flow.

 With an automotive oscilloscope with differential inputs, these problems never occur because:

 - the ground terminals of the input channels are not connected to each other

-- both input and ground terminal of each input channel have a high input impedance (1 MOhm for the Automotive scope ATS610004D-XMSG and Automotive scope ATS5004D)
+- both input and ground terminal of each input channel have a high input impedance (1 MOhm for the Automotive Test Scope ATS610004D-XMSG and Automotive Test Scope ATS5004D)